Animal Adventure Park Update: Giraffe Cam In New York Snowstorm, April ‘Close’

 Animal Adventure Park posts an update on April each morning and has been doing so at night as well.
 Fans have been keeping a close eye on the giraffe cam and cannot wait to see the moment this calf is born.
 Despite the storm that has blanketed the area with snow, Animal Adventure Park is hoping to keep people updated on April.
 If the zoo loses power and the camera feed is cut off, fans will be able to keep up with April’s progress by visiting their website.

 Meanwhile, people all over the world can’t get enough of this pregnant giraffe!
-Animal Adventure Park has officially put themselves on the map and their superstar has gone viral!
+Animal Adventure Park has officially put themselves on the map, and their superstar has gone viral!
 Of course, if the calf is born during the storm, people are hoping that Animal Adventure Park will name her Stella (if it’s a girl) since that’s the name of the Nor’easter sweeping through the area today.
 Other name suggestions include “Unity,” “Hope,” and “Star.”

 Animal Adventure Park will be taking name suggestions from the public once the calf is born.
 Until then, it’s still a waiting game.
 April will likely give birth soon as zookeepers say that she’s “moving in the right direction.”